aspect-build/rules_js/docs/faq.md

 for pnpm to generate the `pnpm-lock.yaml` to the `data` attribute of `npm_translate_lock`.
 This will include the `pnpm-workspace.yaml` if it exists and all `package.json` files in your pnpm workspace.

+To list all local `package.json` files that pnpm needs to read, you can run `pnpm recursive ls --depth -1 --porcelain`.

 ## Can I edit files in `node_modules` for debugging?

 Try running Bazel with `--experimental_check_output_files=false` so that your edits inside the `bazel-out/node_modules` tree are preserved.